neetish3b/neetish/README.md

     4. utility.js - In this file in define one object utility and methods for use multiple times in diffrent diffrent files.

+    5.  actor-detail.js - This file comes in action when actor-details.html come to load in web browser.
+    In this file, actor-details import actor detials api and filmography api pass ACTOR__id and show acotor detilas and filmography filmography in get unique films years and sort in desending order and agin mathch year to film.cast to match release year and show release date, character of actor, movie title and other stuff.

+    6. movie-search.js - In this file import movieApi object and call trending, latest, popular method onkeyup on serach movie by title and genres and also user can filter movies according to movie rating movies rating work as you enter 2 rating movies will be show more than 2 rating values in movies data.

+    7. movie-detail.js - In this file movie-detail import movie api object and call genres, moviedetail, similarMovie method get data createGenres function to match genres key show it's value.

+    8. movie-detail-layout.js- in this file movie-details-layoyt cretea function movieDetailLayout to select moviedetail tempalte tag from moviedetasils html page and insert data as arguments prepare movie details layout structure and dom manipulation also pass one arguments moviDetailId (ID) it's append movie details layout where you want to show

+#### methods name and usage: